wdimmy/THPN/README.md

 # THPN
-This repository contains the code for ou ACL 2021 Workshop Paper "A Template-guided Hybrid Pointer Network for Knowledge-basedTask-oriented Dialogue Systems".
+This repository contains the code for our ACL 2021 Workshop Paper "A Template-guided Hybrid Pointer Network for Knowledge-basedTask-oriented Dialogue Systems".

 <p align="center">